ayunami2000/ayuncraft/README.md

 Note that the server may be down - if you want a gameplay demo download the files from here [https://github.com/LAX1DUDE/eaglercraft/tree/main/stable-download](https://github.com/LAX1DUDE/eaglercraft/tree/main/stable-download) and host the page locally yourself

+### Visit this site for a list of servers: [https://g.eags.us/eaglercraft/servers/](https://g.eags.us/eaglercraft/servers/)

-For any questions you can join the discord server and hit me up there [https://discord.gg/KMQW9Uvjyq](https://discord.gg/KMQW9Uvjyq)
+**For any questions you can join the discord server and hit me up there [https://discord.gg/KMQW9Uvjyq](https://discord.gg/KMQW9Uvjyq)**

 ## What is Eaglercraft?